ronyevernaes/crypto-analytics/README.md

 ## Roadmap

 - [x] Read tickers data from configured API.
-Use case: Coingecko.
+Use case: CoinGecko.
 - [x] Synchronize configured tickers data into local database.
 - [x] Show the data table.
 - [x] Paginate the data in the data table.